matheus-vieira/matheus-vieira.github.io/source/_questions_2025_github/question-29.md

 ---
 layout: question
-title: What are GitHub Releases used for?
+title: What is GitHub Packages?
 options:
-- User authentication
+- Package hosting service
-- Packaging and distributing software versions
+- Shipping service
-- Temporary code storage
+- Code packaging
-- Code compilation
+- Archive service
-answer: 2
+answer: 1
-explanation: GitHub Releases allow you to package software, release notes, and binary files for distribution.
-They provide a way to mark specific points in your repository's history as release versions.
+explanation: "GitHub Packages is a package hosting service that allows you to host your packages alongside your code."
 ---